aaqifshafi/G-CET/README.md

 ```

-Now go back to mainin diractory and:
+Again, Go to the project directory

 ```bash
   cd backend